xin-xia/xin-xia.github.io/index.md

 To help developers and testers improve their productivity, my current research focuses on mining and analyzing rich data in software repositories to uncover interesting and actionable information.
-I have employed and customized structured and unstructured data analytics techniques ¨C including data mining, information retrieval, natural language processing, search-based algorithms, and program analysis ¨C to transform passive software engineering data into automated tools and new insights.
+I have employed and customized structured and unstructured data analytics techniques -- including data mining, information retrieval, natural language processing, search-based algorithms, and program analysis -- to transform passive software engineering data into automated tools and new insights.

 ## Contact